-In 2016/17, we supported 278 students to undertake social consultancy placements during term time.
+In 2018/19, we supported 233 students to undertake social consultancy placements posed by 41 local organisations.
 Previous projects have included researching the viability of a social enterprise to support One25’s work with vulnerable women in Bristol and researching the apprenticeship levy for Spiral.

 If you are a student or organisation interested in taking part in the programme, find out more at your local Hub’s website and get in touch.